For the purposes of administrative rules promulgated in accordance with section 1347.15 of the Revised Code, the following definitions apply:

 (14) Complying with a collective bargaining agreement provision;

 (15) Complying with any federal program requirements for federal funds administered by the agency;

 (16) Administering any program with individual participants or beneficiaries; or

 (D) Confidentiality statutes

-The following federal statutes or regulations or state statutes and administrative rules make personal information maintained by the agency confidential and identify the confidential personal information within the scope of rules promulgated by this agency in accordance with section 1347.15 of the Revised Code:
+Certain federal statutes or regulations or state statutes and administrative rules make personal information maintained by the agency confidential and identify the confidential.
+Through its legal office, the agency keeps apprised of this information, which includes the following:

-(3) As an ongoing function, the agency's legal office maintains a list of statutes, rules and court opinions that make information retained by the agency confidential pursuant to the Ohio Public Records Law as set out in section 149.43 of the Revised Code.
+(4) As applicable, any other statues, rules and court opinions that make information retained by the agency confidential pursuant to the Ohio Public Records Law as set out in section 149.43 of the Revised Code.

 (E) Restricting and logging access to confidential personal information in computerized personal information systems.

 For personal information systems that are computer systems and contain confidential personal information, the agency shall do the following: